d-ornen/deployer/DOCS.en.md

 When a patch is applied, Deployer displays the number of times it has been applied in the project.
 If the patch has not been applied once during the Pipeline process, *Deployer will generate an error*.

+> [!NOTE]
+> Deployer don't support patch scripts written in Python by default.
+If you need this, build Deployer with `deployer run en-full` command.

 #### 1.6.
 Actions of synchronization build folders - from current to remote host `sync_to_remote` and vice versa `sync_from_remote`

 Sometimes you need to synchronize build files between remote hosts and the current host.
 For example, when some actions must be performed on one host, and some on another.
 To do this, you can use the built-in Actions `sync_to_remote` and `sync_from_remote`: